 the Greeks), and Bes was a deity of childbirth.

-As some of this bears a strange resonance to
+As some of this resonates with

 it has been suggested that ancient Phoenician sailors and navigators took

 Egyptian knowledge and Carthaginian navigation far to the East.